ScottSucksAtProgramming/narcotics_tracker/docs/design/design_doc.md

     - medication_code (str): `medication.Medication.code` of medications ordered.

-    - containers_ordered (int): The number of containers for the medication ordered.
+    - containers_amount (int): The number of containers for the medication ordered.

     - supplier (Enum): The name of the supplier.

     - supplier_order_number (str): The suppliers order number for reference.

-    - 222_form_number (str): The number of the 222 form used to order Class II medications.
+    - dea_form_number (str): The number of the 222 form used to order Class II medications.
 (Optional)

     - date_received (str): Date a package is received.

-    - number_packages (int): Number of packages of a specific medication received.
+    - packages_received (int): Number of packages of a specific medication received.

     - comments (str): Any comments or additional details for the order.